akhasoft/Yakhont/README.md

 ## Versions

-- _core_: works with native Android Fragments
+- _core_: main functionality
-- _support_: works with support Fragments (android.support.v4.app.Fragment etc.)
-- _full_: core + support + debug classes for most of Activities and Fragments
+- _full_: core + debug classes for most of Activities and Fragments

 ## Usage